Director: Chris Sun

 *The Kane Hodder character seems to find and arrive at the farm perhaps a little too quickly.
 I think he may have said it would take him two to three hours instead of eight to get there so presumably he lived a lot closer than the main group but he still wasn't a local as such so you would have thought he may have more difficulty locating the farm.
 Also it isn't revealed how he and the local guy Blue manage to drive right up to the farm whereas our main characters had to leave their vehicle some distance away and then hike in.
 I guess at a stretch though this could just be chalked up to local knowledge.

-Towards the end when Natasha is inside the underground lair of Charlie it is very dark and hard to see what is going on.
+*Towards the end when Natasha is inside the underground lair of Charlie it is very dark and hard to see what is going on.
 They could have done a better job with lighting at this point.
+I also felt this portion of the product dragged on a bit too long.

 *Only a very small thing but I sometimes felt the dialogue wasn't all that clear so I missed the odd bit here and there and on the DVD release at least there was no option to put subtitles on.
 This is more of a technical problem with the disc release though as opposed to the film itself.